davidecaroselli/jsonthis/README.md

 // { Id: 123, UserName: 'john-doe', RegisteredAt: 2024-04-13T20:42:22.121Z }
 ```

-## Change property visibility
+### Change Property Visibility

-The simplest customization you can do is to hide a property from the JSON output.
+You can hide a property from the JSON output by setting the `visible` option to `false`.
-As shown in the "Getting Started" example, you can use the `@JsonField` decorator to hide a property.

-You can pass the visible option directly to the `@JsonField` decorator,
+You can achieve this by passing `false` to the `@JsonField` decorator directly
-or you can use the `JsonFieldOptions` options object to specify more complex options:
+or by using the `JsonFieldOptions` object:

 ```typescript
 @Json